 - Dr. Douxi Essence of Eggshell Cream Soap (pm) – I’ve been obsessed with bar soaps lately, and this one gives a creamy lather that doesn’t dry out the skin.
 It’s at pH 7, which is acceptable, though not ideal.
 But my skin likes it, so I like it.

 - CeraVe Hydrating Cleanser (am) – Non-foaming, super gentle, and perfect for mornings.
 I wrote a full review about this here.

-- Biotherm Life Plankton Essence (am/pm) – This hydrates and soothes my skin like none other, and it’s got a beautifully light texture.
-I bought this giant bottle at Incheon Airport because for some reason, Biotherm is not sold in the US
+- Biotherm Life Plankton Essence (am/pm) – This hydrates my skin really well, and it’s got a beautifully light texture.
+Full review here.

 - Nature Republic Ginseng Royal Silk Watery Cream (pm) – Another product with a texture so beautiful I could cry.
 It’s rich enough for the drier weather, but not oily or heavy at all.